HzaRashid/news_source_objectivity/README.md

 #### The visualization is [here](https://share.streamlit.io/hzarashid/news_source_objectivity/main/twitter_objectivity.py)

 ### In depth:
-[twitter_objectivity.ipynb](https://github.com/HzaRashid/news_source_objectivity/blob/main/twitter_objectivity.ipynb) is where most of the rough the work was done, to learn how to gather the tweets and process them (i.e., remove @ mentions, hashtags).
 The code on which the visualization runs is located in  [twitter_objectivity.py](https://github.com/HzaRashid/news_source_objectivity/blob/main/twitter_objectivity.py)

 To access tweets directly from Twitter, a [Twitter Developer](https://developer.twitter.com/en) account needs be made with an application for 'Elevated Access'.
 After which, four unique authorization credentials will be given; 'API Key', 'API Key Secret', 'Access Token', and 'Access Token Secret'.
 Authorizing these credentials using the tweepy library will give access to the Twitter API, which gives access to tweets.